laserkelvin/ml-reviews/notes/markov-decision-process.md

 - $s_t \in S$, comprising all possible states (which may not be finite)
 - Decisions made based on transition probabilities, $T(s' \vert s, a)$, that maps actions taken on the current state influencing the next state

+The $T(s' \vert s, a)$ I don't fully understand yet, but I perceive it as something that is connected to the idea of exploration versus exploitation: the balance between making optimal decisions and discovering new state space.
+You can change $T(s' \vert s,a)$ such that you offer some chance to make the sub-optimal choice, i.e. wander off the trail.

 ## Finite horizons

 - The reward function comprises decomposable timesteps: